cbsinteractive/tfc-workspace-name-action/DEVELOPERS.md

   See [Reverting a Commit](#reverting-a-commit) for more about this use case.

-As you can see, commit messages aways begin with (and sometimes consist _only_ of) a header.
+As you can see, commit messages aways begin with a header.
 A header declares the **type**, followed by a colon and a short description.
 See the full list of header types [here][angular-header-types-url].
 The header may also specify a "scope" in parentheses after the type, but for a project of this size, we probably won't need them.

+After the header, a message body should explain the motivation for any change, with the exception of "doc:" type commits, for which the description given in the header suffices.

+After the message body comes an optional footer.
+The most common reason to provide a footer is to signal a **breaking change**.

 The full Angular Changelog Convention is available [here][angular-changelong-convention].